-In New South Wales a person can be charged with drug supply simply because they were found to be in possession of a prohibited drug in an amount greater than the “traffickable” quantity.
+In New South Wales a person can be charged with drug supply if they are found to be in possession of a prohibited drug, with an amount greater than the “traffickable” quantity.
 This is because it is “deemed” that the person was in possession of that quantity for the purpose of supply.
 This is the case even in the absence of any evidence which may suggest that the person was supplying a prohibited drug.

 Section 29 of the DMTA provides as follows:

 A person who has in his or her possession an amount of a prohibited drug which is not less than the traffickable quantity of the prohibited drug shall, for the purposes of this Division, be deemed to have the prohibited drug in his or her possession for supply, unless: